talmobi/miru/README.md

     -p, --path <dir>               Specify path (current directory by default)

-                                   This is also the path where miru creates "miru.init.js" which you should <script src=""> on your html page to enable live reloads and error reporting within the page/browser.
+                                   This is also the path where miru creates "miru.init.js" which you should <script src="miru.init.js"> on your html page to enable live reloads and error reporting directly within the page/browser.

                                    ![Required]
     -w, --watch <file>             Specify path to target output bundle/file to watch